rakaar/rakaar.github.io/_posts/2021-12-31-give-away-books.md

 - Another noble thing that can be done is to donate the book to a library.
 But the book might have to wait for a long time in the shelf to be picked up.
 A good side effect of giving the book in person is you introduce new books to people.
 There is also a chance of developing a readers' circle in your vicinity

 - Of course, you don't have to give away all the books that you have read.
-There is always at least one book that you might have planned to re-read  occasionally to grasp it, to get the complete juice out of the book.
+There is always at least one book that you might have planned to re-read  occasionally to grasp it completely, to extract all the juice out of it.
 (For me that book is *Godel, Escher, Bach*)

 - The phrase *sting and bite* was taken from Kafka's quote